srozemuller/rozemuller_blog/content/blog/2022-12-04-add-mirosoft-store-app-into-intune-automated/index.md

 ![app-deployed](app-deployed.png)

 If you want more underlying information in detail you should check Peter Klapwijk his post.
 You can check it here: https://www.inthecloud247.com/new-microsoft-store-integrated-in-intune/

+You can find the script in my GitHub repository: https://github.com/srozemuller/MicrosoftEndpointManager/blob/main/Deployment/Applications/deploy-win-store-app.ps1
 {{< bye >}}